alignedfibers/phpApplicationManager/README.md

-This is a distributed session management and app runid manager.
-It is also a php router/loader with single entrypoint It is also a built in custom error handler that aims to provide remedial and error description from db when error is called

 - To get running use the database_dump to init tables + sample data

 - root directory for app is hardcoded in bootstrap/runstatV3-2.php